-Now that you know all that, allow me to be the barer of bad news, calorie counting is not exact science, it’s mostly based on guess work, and unless you’re in a highly advanced and controlled environment, you’re not going to get a 100% correct answer.
+Now that you know all that, allow me to be the bearer of bad news, calorie counting is not an exact science, it’s mostly based on guesswork, and unless you’re in a highly advanced and controlled environment, you’re not going to get a 100% correct answer.
 This is why I’m going into more detail for you, so you can understand what’s going on and make a more informed guess.

 You should know that the sum of your calorie burn consists of four components, namely, basal metabolic rate, thermic effect of food, lifestyle and MET —I’ll cover this last one later.
 What is a Calorie?
 A Calorie is a unit of energy that measures how much energy food provides to the body, continually eating more calories than you need will cause your body’s fat stores to expand, resulting in excess fat or obesity.

 How exactly are calories burned?
 Wouldn’t it be great if we could just grab them, light a match and ….
 The key to burning calories for fat loss is to expend more calories than you consume, you need to create a calorie deficit.
-The body on it’s own already burns calories when you’re laying in bed, relaxed and doing nothing, it still uses energy to maintain essential life functions such as pumping blood, vital cell activity, maintain body temperature, breathing etc. this is your basal metabolic rate (BMR).
+The body on its own already burns calories when you’re lying in bed, relaxed and doing nothing, it still uses energy to maintain essential life functions such as pumping blood, vital cell activity, maintaining body temperature, breathing, etc. this is your basal metabolic rate (BMR).

 On average your BMR accounts for 60-75% of daily calories burned, that’s quite high, but here’s the thing, the higher your lean body mass is —less fat— the more calories you burn at rest.
-You might think to yourself, I’ll just take in less calories by going on a hunger strike, but this will lower your metabolic rate as well, therefore not a recommended option.
-For long term solutions, you should look at a healthy sustainable diet and a good exercise regime.
+You might think to yourself, I’ll just take in fewer calories by going on a hunger strike, but this will lower your metabolic rate as well, therefore not a recommended option.
+For long-term solutions, you should look at a healthy sustainable diet and a good exercise regime.

 If you’re as good as me with math, you’ve figured out that we have another 40 to 25% of calories to burn off after taking our MBR into account.
-The great thing is, we can subtract another 10% (approx) for the thermic effect of food, i.e. digestion, absorption, storage and use.
+The great thing is, we can subtract another 10% (approx) for the thermic effect of food, i.e. digestion, absorption, storage, and use.
 Great, now we only got 30 to 15% to sort out.
 This is where your daily activities come into play and how much that accounts for depends on how active your lifestyle is.
-In other words, if you’re leading a pretty inactive lifestyle and sit in-front of the TV or computer all day, you can bet your sweet bippy on it that you’re not expanding more than you’re consuming.
+In other words, if you’re leading a pretty inactive lifestyle and sit in front of the TV or computer all day, you can bet your sweet bippy on it that you’re not expanding more than you’re consuming.
 That’s not what we want, we want to do the opposite and do way more than the minimum and burn that fat off, don’t we?
-Of course we do, otherwise you wouldn’t need to know how many calories kettlebell swings burn.
+Of course, otherwise, you wouldn’t need to know how many calories kettlebell swings burn.

 Imperial System BMR Formula